-It’s a great time to watch a few permaculture documentaries, take an online course, or even look into local permaculture events in your area.
+It’s a great time to watch a few permaculture documentaries, catch up on our Patreon classes (if you are a subscriber), take an online course, or even look into local permaculture events in your area.
 For many of us in cooler climates, the winter can get a little depressing if we just hide away in our caves.
 So, be sure to get out and connect in your local community and spend nice days outside enjoying the changing of the seasons.

 But when the slightly warmer days pop up, be sure to get out into the garden, because there are definitely things that can be done in the food forest and garden in the deep of winter.

 January Garden To-Do List for USDA Zones 3-8

 - Continue to cover the soil with organic matter.
 You can use chopped up leaves (i.e. picked up with the lawn mower), straw, compost, etc. Better yet, use layers of each!

 - Continue to plant garlic and spring bulbs.
 CLICK HERE for a list of what you can plant between snows.